enze-chen/mi-book-2021/week_1/01/day_01.md

 - Discuss the structure of this module and clarify the expectations.
 - Introduce materials informatics at a high level.
 - Introduce the Python programming language and how we will use it in this module.
-- Get ample practice with Python and the Jupyter environment.
+- Get ample practice with Python and the Jupyter environment, including:
+    - Common syntax, data types, and data structures
+    - Working with files
+    - Scientific computing in NumPy